lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/dbToZp.md

 Zeppelin server you have to mount the contents of the `ZEPPELIN_NOTEBOOK_DIR` that you got from above as a volume in the container to the corresponding `ZEPPELIN_NOTEBOOK_DIR` inside the container.
 Assuming that you are starting a container for the `lamastex/hszeppelin` image the command to do this is `docker run -v <folder>:/root/zeppelin-0.8.0-bin-all/notebook -p 8080:8080 lamastex/hszeppelin` where you should replace `<folder>` with the path to the folder containing the imported Zeppelin notebooks.

 The same command also works with the `docker-compose.yml` file if you replace `docker` with `docker-compose` and `lamastex/hszeppelin` with `zeppelin`.
-To use the imported notebooks with `docker-compose up` to start all services defined in the `docker-compose.ynl` file you have to edit the `docker-compose.yml` file to add the volume to be mounted under the `zeppelin` service.
+To use the imported notebooks with `docker-compose up` to start all services defined in the `docker-compose.yml` file you have to edit the `docker-compose.yml` file to add the volume to be mounted under the `zeppelin` service.